sane/sane/docs.md

 ## Troubleshooting

 ### Installing sails npm packages
-If you are using docker, currently you have to run `fig run server npm install <package>` in your root folder to correctly install npm packages for your sails container.
+If you are using docker, currently you have to run `docker-compose run server npm install <package>` in your root folder to correctly install npm packages for your sails container.

 ### Linux Support
 The sane-cli should mostly support linux as-is.
 If you use docker however, make sure that your `DOCKER_HOST` variable is set so there is an IP to connect to rather than a unix socket. `localhost` is recommended, so you can access your sails-server through `localhost:1337`.